cyborgmarina/alispir/README.md

 =======
 ***

- This is my on-going toy implementation of LISP.
+ This is my on-going toy implementation of a LISP.

  Compiling:
  ```